leec94/cissp-notes/2024/domain_notes/3-sec-arch-eng.md

   - may be composed of other services
 - microservices: fine-grained services

+## More Notes
+- From Destination CISSP eBook

 #### Encryption Algorithms
 | Algorithm                                     | Type       | Type Cipher                    | Key Length                       | Secure?                    |